saezlab/CellNOptR/index.md

 [CNORfuzzy](http://www.bioconductor.org/packages/release/bioc/html/CNORfuzzy.html) is an extension to CellNOptR that allows to handle continous values, using constrained fuzzy logic, as described in Morris et al Plos Comp Bio 2011.

+[CNORprob](https://github.com/saezlab/CNORprob) is a probabilistic logic variant of CellNOpt which allows for quantitative optimisation of logical network for (quasi-)steady-state data as described in Gjerga, Trairatphisan, Gabor et al 2020.

 [CNORode](http://www.bioconductor.org/packages/release/bioc/html/CNORode.html) is an ODE add-on to CellNOptR.
 It is based on the method of (Wittmann et al BMC Sys Bio 2009), also implemented in the tool Odefy (Krusiek et al BMC Bioinf 2010).

 [CNORfeeder](http://www.bioconductor.org/packages/release/bioc/html/CNORfeeder.html) is an add-on to CellNOptR that permits to extend a network derived from literature with links derived in a strictly data-driven way and supported by protein-protein interactions as described in (Eduati et al Bioinformatics 2012).
+The most recent version of CNORfeeder, which can also be applied to timecourse data with a logic ordinary differential equations (ODE) formalism can be found [here](https://github.com/saezlab/CellNOpt-Feeder) (Gjerga, Trairatphisan, Gabor et al 2020).

+[CellNOptR-MaBoSS](https://github.com/saezlab/CellNOptR-MaBoSS) is a method for training boolean logic models of signalling networks using prior knowledge networks and perturbation data with a stochastic simulator (Gjerga, Trairatphisan, Gabor et al 2020).

+[ShinyCNOR](https://saezlab.shinyapps.io/shinycnor/) allows using CellNOptR in an interactive way without coding (Gjerga, Trairatphisan, Gabor et al 2020).

 <img src="{{ site.url }}{{ site.baseurl }}public/indexImpl.png" alt="Example Implementations">